Installation & Setup

 | Image Fallback URL | Optional — URL for a placeholder image when products have no photo |

 Click Save Changes to persist the values.
+For a complete reference of every setting, see Settings Reference.

 Step 3 — Add Shortcodes to Your Pages